Overview

 3. Prepare Gateway’s keystore certificate

-The keystore certificate for Gateway with SNI routing needs to include the Gateway advertised host, as well as a SAN for each advertised broker in the cluster.
+The keystore certificate for Gateway with SNI routing has to include the Gateway bootstrap host, as well as a SAN for each broker in the cluster.
 Alternatively, wildcards* can be used in the SAN, if supported by your issuer and security team.

 4. Configure DNS